 - Accounting at Grade 12 level, with a minimum score of 50% (4) for candidates who completed the NSC in 2008 and thereafter. - Mathematical Literacy at Grade 12 level, with a minimum score of 50% (4); or Mathematics at Grade 12 level, with a minimum score of 30% (2), for candidates who completed the NSC in 2008 and thereafter.
+For candidates who completed the NCV (4) in 2008 and thereafter:

-- Applied accounting at a minimum score of 60% (5) for candidates who completed the NCV (4) in 2008 and thereafter. - Mathematical Literacy with a minimum score of 60% (5); or Mathematics, with a minimum score of 40% (3), for candidates who completed the NCV (4) in 2008 and thereafter. - A minimum score of 60% (5) in Economic Environment - A minimum score of 60% (5) in Financial Management - A minimum score of 50% (4) in New Venture Creation
+- Applied accounting at a minimum score of 60% (5) for candidates who completed the NCV (4) in 2008 • and thereafter. - Mathematical Literacy with a minimum score of 60% (5); or Mathematics, with a minimum score of • 40% (3), for candidates who completed the NCV (4) in 2008 and thereafter. - A minimum score of 60% (5) in Economic Environment • - A minimum score of 60% (5) in Financial Management ٠ - A minimum score of 50% (4) in New Venture Creation •

-Instructional Offerings Prerequisite instructional offerings

-Advanced Computer Literacy Digital Literacy

-Financial Accounting II Financial Accounting I Taxation II Financial Accounting I
+Instructional Offerings Prerequisite instructional offerings Advanced Computer Literacy Digital Literacy Financial Accounting II Financial Accounting I

-Taxation II Taxation I
+Taxation II

-Auditing and Internal Control II Financial Accounting I Financial Accounting III Financial Accounting II
+Auditing and Internal Control II

+Financial Accounting III

-Cost and Financial Management II Cost and Financial Management I
+Cost and Financial Management II

-Taxation III Taxation II
+Taxation III

-Auditing and Internal Control III Auditing and Internal Control II
+Auditing and Internal Control III

-Research methodology II Research methodology I Financial Accounting IV Financial Accounting III
+Research methodology II

+Financial Accounting IV

-Taxation IV Taxation III
+Taxation IV

 Cost and Financial Management III

 Auditing and Internal Control IV

-Cost and Financial Management II

-Auditing and Internal Control III

 WIL (simulation)

 WIL (placement)

-All modules (excluding WIL placement)

-All subjects (excluding fourth year)

-A student will not be allowed to repeat the first year or part of the first year of the Extended Curriculum Programme (ECP).
+Taxation I Financial Accounting I Financial Accounting II Cost and Financial Management I Taxation II Auditing and Internal Control II Research methodology I Financial Accounting III Taxation III Cost and Financial Management II Auditing and Internal Control III All modules (excluding WIL placement) WIL (simulation)

+Considering that the ECP is subject to additional funding being made available by the Department of Higher Education and Training (DHET), a student's studies will be terminated should he/she fails BTRP115 or PAFR125 or MFAC115 or MFAC125 (foundation modules).

-A student must pass all first-year instructional offerings in order to continue with second-year instructional offerings of the ECP
+A student must pass all the above foundation modules to continue with second-year instructional offerings of the ECP.